 Hi, friends!
-Today I am addressing pelvic floor health and the evidenced based practices from a specialist in Winston-Salem, North Carolina.
+Today I am addressing pelvic floor health and the evidenced-based practices from a specialist in Winston-Salem, North Carolina.
 If you know Dr. Katie, you love her.
-She is incredibly sweet and knowledgable.
+She is incredibly sweet and knowledgeable.

 Since that first visit in April, she has expanded her practice and is now located above Hawthorne OBGYN in Winston-Salem.
 I am a walking testimonial of her services – decreased hip and back pain, bowel regularity and significantly decreased TMJ pain.